v-loves-avocados/black-friday/README.md

 # Security Concerns

 Our data includes the client id, the products id and purchas eprice.
 To protect user info, the client id and product id are anoynymized.
-Also, we kept the data within the GCP platform during the whole process.
+Also, we kept the data within the GCP's secured infrastructure during the whole process.

 References: